 The Order of Canada was established in 1967 as part of Canada’s centennial celebration.
 It was to be a native equivalent of the various British orders of merit, in particular the Order of the British Empire.
 If you’re interested, see my friend Chris McCreery’s book for more.

 The motto of the Order of Canada is “Desiderantes Meliorem Patriam,” that is, “They desire a better country.”
 If you’re in the Order at any level, and you’ve got a coat of arms, you can insert a circlet bearing this motto around your shield.
 This is a British tradition: motto-circlets were invented so that members of other orders (e.g. the Order of the Bath, the Order of St. Michael and St. George, the Royal Victorian Order, etc.) could have something to put around their shields parallel to the Garter, the device of the oldest and most prestigious order of all; Canada continued this tradition, especially after the establishment of the Canadian Heraldic Authority in 1988.
-From Wikipedia, two illustrations of this phenomenon:
+From Wikipedia, some illustrations of this phenomenon:

 Now, I’m all for tradition!
 And I’m happy for the existence of the Order of Canada, the CHA, and the heraldic motto-circlet.
 But the other day in church something caught my attention: a reading from Hebrews 11 (verse 16):